Read the text about ecological problems in the world.

 Choose true or false:

-2. A quarter of all the plants in the world are known to be in a danger or threatened with extinction.
+2. A half of all the plants in the world are known to be in a danger or threatened with extinction.

 3. Acid rain falls when harmful gases from power stations mix with oxygen an moisture in the air.